Adityamishra1352/ForoumWebsite/README.md

 # ForoumWebsite
-Creating a Foroum website using PHP techniques and bootstrao.
+Creating a Foroum website using PHP techniques and bootstrap.